Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

 If you’ve been thinking about purchasing a new vehicle and know that a used one is the best option based on your current financial situation, you’ve likely been thinking about heading to a used car dealership.
 But, do you know where these dealerships get their inventory?
-Keep reading to find out.
+Understanding the sources of used vehicles can help you navigate the pre-owned car market more effectively.

 How Used Car Dealerships Acquire Their Vehicles